 In my own experience, I have found that dreams generally fall into certain categories.
-Among them are the following (personal examples of each dream type follow on the ensuing page below):
+Among them are the following:

 These are by far the most common to me.
 They involve things that happen in everyday life.
 While they may (and often do) involve distortions, anachronistic time sequences, and other fantastic elements, they otherwise focus on things and events common to everyday experiences.
 I have the least ability to remember mundane dreams in detail, perhaps because they generally are not very memorable by their very nature.